binoymanoj/WAART/README.md

 ### Options
 - `-h, --help`: Show the help menu.
-- `-t, --target`: // need to update this section !important
+- `-u, --url`: // need to update this section !important

 ### Examples
 Perform reconnaissance on one target: